ANFTechTeam/Migrate-ANFquota/README.md

 ## Introduction

-You can use this tool, Migrate-ANFquota.ps1, to migrate Azure NetApp Files volumes from the 'legacy default quota' system to the 'new default quota' system.
+You can use this tool, Migrate-ANFquota.ps1, to migrate Azure NetApp Files default user and group quotas.

 ## Prerequisites and Considerations